Investors ready for U.S. earnings as inflation worries run high - NewsBreak

 Results from big tech and other mega-cap companies start next week, with Netflix due to report on Jan 20.

-Recent results from some chip companies including Micron Technology (MU.O) were upbeat, said Daniel Morgan, portfolio manager at Synovus Trust in Atlanta, Georgia. read more
+Recent results from some chip companies including Micron Technology were upbeat, said Daniel Morgan, portfolio manager at Synovus Trust in Atlanta, Georgia.

 “That gives me confidence we should get good reports out of the chips sector,” he said.
 “I’m optimistic.”